 Homemade Sweet & Sour Chicken Recipe:

 I placed half of the corn starch on one bowl, half in another, and scrambled the eggs in a third bowl with a touch of milk.
-I placed the chicken to the far left, then a bowl of starch, bowl of eggs, bowl of starch, and then my frying pan, to form an assembly line of sorts.
+I placed the chicken to the far left, then a bowl of starch, bowl of eggs, bowl of starch, and then my 12″ Cast Iron frying pan, to form an assembly line of sorts.
 Dip and toss to cover the chicken in the cornstarch, egg mix, cornstarch, and then place in the pan.

 Once it’s in the pan, you want to make sure the pieces aren’t sticking together, and turn it once the bottom is browned, so you can brown the other side.
-Note to self: As you can see in the third photo, the corn starch formed sort of a cast on my fingers.
-I’d advise washing hands a few times while doing this so you don’t have to break your fingers free from a corn starch mold Next time, I will also make more chicken and use a larger pan.

 When the chicken is done, place it in a greased 9×13 baking pan.
 Pour your sweet & sour sauce over it, and place in a 350 degree oven.
 You will cook this for an hour, but need to toss the chicken every 15 minutes or so, so the sauce can bake in.

-- 4 Boneless Skinless Chicken Breasts, cut into bite sized pieces
+- 4 Boneless Skinless Chicken Breasts cut into bite sized pieces

 - Touch of salt and pepper

-- 1 cup corn starch, divided
+- 1 cup corn starch divided

-- 2 eggs beaten, add touch of milk (about ¼ cup)
+- 2 eggs beaten add touch of milk (about 1/4 cup)

-- ¼ cup cooking oil - I used EVOO
+- 1/4 cup cooking oil - I used EVOO

 - Sauce Mix:

-- ¾ cup sugar
+- 3/4 cup sugar

-- ¼ cup Ketchup
+- 1/4 cup Ketchup

-- ½ cup vinegar
+- 1/2 cup vinegar